mirisuzanne/remedocs/README.md

 ## Test setup

-Until we have an npm release of `cssremedy`, this project is setup to expect it as a sibling directory.
+By default, we build
-If you clone both projects into the same folder, this project will build properly.
+from the latest `npm` release of `cssremedy` in `node_modules` -- but it may be useful to run test builds based on un-released code.

-If `cssremedy` is in a different location, you can edit `remeDir` in `src/_data/dox.js`:
+If `cssremedy` is in a different location, like a sibling directory, you can edit `remeDir` in `src/_data/dox.js`:

 ```js